truefoundry/truefoundry-docs/deploy-on-own-cloud/servicefoundry-bootstrap.md

 ```

 The above command can take a few seconds since it will wait for all the pods to come up.
 Once its done, check
-the final staus using the following command:
+the final status using the following command:

 // TODO: Add kubectl command to observe status